 - Presentation of how practice and research objectives relate to each other

-In addition, the following information must be enclosed (in the same document, in addition to the 2000-3000 words):
+In addition, the following information must be enclosed (in the same document):

 - CV: 2 pages maximum or link to online profile

-o Showcase of prior practice-based research and/or art/design practice (add download link to proposal)
+o Portfolio: showcase of prior practice-based research and/or art/design practice (add download link to proposal)